 What are the factors that cause business owners to change payroll providers?

 Price – Paying $120 payroll processing fee 26 times a year (bi-weekly payroll) when they could be paying $70 per payroll every 2 weeks.
-After a while, the dollars sign does add up to a significant number and people can be enticed and consider alternative options.
+After a while, the dollar sign does add up to a significant number and people can be enticed and consider alternative options.

 Hidden Fees – Sometimes companies are not so forthcoming with their fee structure during the initial consultation.
 Sometimes the fine print has some details that you didn’t notice.
 People become furious that they were being charged fees for processing quarterly state and/or federal tax returns.
 Being nickeled and dimed for delivery fees for tax returns and W-2’s does not help.
-I’ve even seen provider charge significant fees for processing payroll the day before payday.
+I’ve even seen payroll providers charge significant fees for processing payroll the day before payday.
 One overlooked cost that makes one provider more expensive than another is the delivery costs for paper checks.
 Seeing additional fees on an invoice is a not so savory surprise and a good reason to change payroll providers.

 Good Service determines Loyalty